Informfully/Documentation/docs/source/apple.rst

 Navigate to the frontend folder on the command line.
 Run the following command on a clean working branch to create the temporary iOS project.
-We will discard all changes after uploading the iOS app/testing the iOS app.
+We will discard all changes after uploading the iOS app and testing it.

 .. code-block:: console